anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 - Reusable cable ends with grub screws are great.
 Previously, I would prevent the cable from fraying with solder or glue and otherwise leave the end uncovered, instead of using crimp-on cable ends.

 - Titanium fasteners are not practical in any objective sense, but I do appreciate them.
-They are precisely machined, have cleanly formed heads, and driver engagement is *tight*.
+The ones I sourced are precisely machined, have cleanly formed heads, and driver engagement is *tight*.
 None of that matters much at bicycle torque levels, but it makes the finished bike feel considered.

 ## Final thoughts